Tuesday, 17 March 2026

 In contrast to shorter rides the person navigating may not be familiar with the whole route, there may be roadworks and diversions so be aware and look after your own safety.

-Premier Inn, for example, allow clean bicycles in rooms though some don't have lifts so phone ahead and request a ground floor room if this might be an issue for you.
+Premier Inn - for example - allow clean bicycles in rooms though some don't have lifts so phone ahead and request a ground floor room if this might be an issue for you.

 Dining Options: